Parish Groups and Parish Advisory Council

 Discover more

-Visiting service / birthday coffee
+Visiting service

 Parish members and friends of the Cathedral come from far and wide, to enjoy the experience of shared worship although they often do not know each other.
 If you would like to get to know people individually, feel free to get involved in our Visitors Group (‘Besuchsdienstkreis’).
 Members of the Group get in touch with parish members and friends of the Cathedral aged 75 and over when it is their birthday.
-They visit children's birthdays, bringing with them a small gift and get to know one another in the process.
+They bringing with them a small gift and get to know one another in the process.

 Discover more